joshprk/libobs-rs/libobs-wrapper/README.md

 ### Memory Leaks

 The library handles most memory management automatically, but you should avoid resetting the OBS context repeatedly as this can cause small memory leaks (due to an OBS limitation).
-Also notice that dropping Obs structs leads to a blocking call to the runtime.
+There is `1` memory leak caused by `obs_add_data_path` (which is called internally from this lib).
+Unfortunately, this memory leak can not be fixed because of how OBS internally works.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.

 ## Acknowledgments